Site Map

 Tics may involve:

 The tics often look like nervous behavior.
 Tics appear to get worse with stress.
-They do not occur during sleep.
+They may be less frequent during sleep or not occur during sleep at all.

 Sounds may also occur, such as: